-Hemmer foot is one of my favourite presser feet – it is a time saver when I have to finish hems and edges in one go for a long length of fabric strips – imagine pressing and sewing 5 meters of fabric edge for a double sided ruffle!
-Yes, my hemmer foot is a gem among the many presser feet that I have.
+Hemmer foot is one of my favorite presser feet – it is a time saver when I have to finish hems and edges in one go for a long length of fabric strips – imagine pressing and sewing 5 meters of fabric edge for a double-sided ruffle!
+Yes, my hemmer foot is a gem among my many presser feet.

-Most of the time you get this feet when you buy the sewing machine – I have a rolled hemmer foot which can be snapped on to the sewing machine – my old singer has one which attaches with a screw
+Most of the time, you get this presser foot when you buy the sewing machine – I have a rolled hemmer foot that can be snapped onto the sewing machine – my old singer has one which attaches with a screw.

 Settings for rolled hemmer foot

 You can use straight stitches or a small zigzag stitch for the rolled hem.
 The zig-zag stitch creates a real rolled hem.
 The straight stitch creates a baby hem.

 Both are sewn the same way but the settings are different.
 Obviously, for zig-zag edge you need to change the straight stitching to zig zag settings.
 You also need to change the stitch width and length.

 The settings below worked for me.
 You will have to experiment with your machine and a fabric scrap to arrive at your optimal setting.

 Setting for straight stitch